-The European Satellite Navigation Competition is now OPEN.
+The European Satellite Navigation Competition is now CLOSED.

 "Satellite navigation is an essential element of modern mobility and a key technology in particular, in the age of a data-driven economy.
 This is exactly where the ESNC comes in.
 It provides a public platform to the creative community in order to help promising ideas turn into solutions that are commercially mature and generate added value for society."
 Alexander Dobrindt, Germany's Federal Minister of Transport and Digital Infrastructure (BMVI).